Privacy Policy

 • Right to Delete -- the right to request deletion of collected personal information, subject to certain legal exceptions

 • Right to Opt-Out -- the right to opt out of the "sale" or "sharing" of personal information.
-We do not sell users' personal information.
-Our use of Google Analytics is limited to analytical purposes and does not constitute a sale of personal information
+We do not sell users' personal information

 • Right to Non-Discrimination -- the right not to be discriminated against in terms of service quality or availability for exercising the above rights